JCionx/Win7-games-for-macOS/README.md

 Now follow these instructions for each game:
 1. Open a terminal and navigate to the folder
 2. Run this command: `ln -s "generated_app.app/Contents/game_name.app" "game_name"` (be sure to use the parentheses)

+## Copyright Disclaimer
+The classic Windows 7 games included in the releases are copyrighted by Microsoft Corporation.
+This project does not claim ownership of the games, nor does it sell or license them.
+Read the [LICENSE](https://github.com/JCionx/Win7-games-for-macOS/blob/main/LICENSE) file for more information.